zinzy/zinzy.website-v3/content/page/About.md

 {{< /rawhtml >}}

-Heya, I'm Zinzy Waleson Geene, and I...

-- am a [person](/biography) living and working in Amsterdam, where I share my life with [Anja](https://anjawaleson.notion.site/Anja-Waleson-0182c8df804b4b12ab6e70b5b5795a55) and our corgi [Lemonade](/2024-08-11-15-21-22/)
-- have been yelling at Internet clouds [since 1997](/museum)
-- am interested in ontology, spiritual discernment, [the silly archive](https://www.trikster.net/1/halberstam/1.html), and
-- make a living as a [designer](/work) working in healthcare technology
-- spend my free time making music, writing, and taking photographs
-- [practice](/praxis) listening to Jesus as if he meant what he said, comforting my afflictions and afflicting my comfort at [All Saints Amsterdam](https://allsaintsamsterdam.church/)
-- am Afropean, queer, and [neurodivergent](/im-neurodivergent)
+I'm Zinzy Waleson Geene, a diarist, reader, and community builder celebrating the slices of life that propel me ever-forward.
+I have been yelling at Internet clouds [since 1997](/museum/).
+I am deeply enamored with the cozy, intimate, personal Internet.
+Thank you for visiting this website.

+For the past 17 years my career has been in design.
+I'm specialized in making tools for people at work, currently working in healthcare technology.
+You're invited to learn more about [what I do for a living](/work).
+Rather than a portfolio, this website is about who I am, wholly.

+My academic background is in linguistics, cultural analysis and theology.
+Long ago, I dreamed of a career as a published author or a minister building a progressive church.
+Some part of me is still plotting to attend seminary at some point.
+I feel fortunate that my time in university has so firmly shaped my worldview around the stories we tell ourselves and each other.

+A lot of what I think and read about deals, in one way or another, with ontology, spiritual [praxis](/praxis/) and discernment, and [the silly archive](https://www.trikster.net/1/halberstam/1.html).
+I enjoy writing and making music, photography, and hiking.
+I'm currently deeply invested in piano practice.

+A long-time spiritual nomad, I'm thankful to have found [All Saints Amsterdam](https://allsaintsamsterdam.church/), a radically inclusive Christian fellowship of people seeking to comfort their afflictions and afflict their comfort.
+I find immense meaning in listening to Jesus as if he meant what he said.
+Since 2023, I serve on All Saints' board as Director of Communications.

+I'm an Afropean, queer, [neurodivergent](/im-neurodivergent/) person living in [Amsterdam](/amsterdam/).
+There, I share a shoebox with corgi [Lemonade](/2024/08/11/15/21/31/) and my life partner, English teacher [Anja Waleson](https://anjawaleson.notion.site/Anja-Waleson-0182c8df804b4b12ab6e70b5b5795a55).

-- love spontaneous emails, so [say hello](/hello)
+I love spontaneous emails, so [say hello](/hello/).